LivInTheLookingGlass/Euler/javascript/README.rst

 Makefile
 --------

-There are two main recipes in this Makefile
+There are four main recipes in this Makefile

 dependencies
 ~~~~~~~~~~~~